 Sources for William Cook & the first Mrs. Cook

-761 William Cook, Sidney Holmes Cook and their children sailed from Ulster, Northern Ireland to Nova Scotia on the Hopewell, having responded to an ad In 1for settlers in the Belfast News-Letter.
+In 1761 William Cook, Sidney Holmes Cook and their children sailed from Ulster, Northern Ireland to Nova Scotia on the Hopewell, having responded to an ad [omit In 1] for settlers in the Belfast News-Letter.

 The first William Cook, immigrant from Ireland, lived only a few years in Nova Scotia when he died by accidental drowning at Portaupique around 1765-66.

 Two sources record his death.
 Historical Genealogical Record of the First Settlers of Colchester County, Thomas Miller, Halifax, A & W MacKinley, 1873, p.11-12.

 William Cook Probate, 17 Apr 1768 in Deaths Burials & Probates of Nova Scotians 1749-1799 from Primary Sources, Vol.1 (A-K) Pub.14, A. E. Marble, Genealogical Association of Nova Scotia.

 A reconstruction and interpretation of those early years is found in Essays, The Cook Boys and Sidney Holmes.
 Read more

 Contemporary research has contributed new information about the daughters of Sidney Holmes Marshall.